Engineering for Eco-Design of Food Products

-The "Ingénierie pour l'eco-COnception des Aliments" (ICOA) course, part of the Biology-Agrosciences Master's program, is co-accredited by the University of Montpellier and the Institut Agro de Montpellier.
+The "Engineering for Eco-Design of Food" (ICOA) program, part of the Master's degree in Biology and Agrosciences, is jointly accredited by the University of Montpellier and the Institut Agro de Montpellier.

-From a disciplinary point of view, this course is positioned at the interface between process engineering and life sciences, and offers an integrated approach to food design, combining knowledge of processes (physical and biological), implementation, and control of the environmental impact of processes.
+From a disciplinary perspective, this program is positioned at the intersection of process engineering and life sciences and offers an integrated approach to food design, combining knowledge of processes (physical and biological), implementation, and control of the environmental impacts of the industry.

-The major disciplinary fields on which the courses are based are engineering sciences : Biotechnology, Food Science, Physical Chemistry, Green Chemistry and Sustainable Process Engineering.
-This highly multi-disciplinary program enables students to enter the full range of professions in the agri-food industry (production, R&D, quality control) and, more broadly, in all sectors using agro-resources (materials, energy, pharmaceuticals, cosmetics, etc.).
-It is in line with society's demand for production that is more respectful of the environment, seeking to find ways of recovering the by-products generated and striving for energy sobriety.
+The major disciplinary fields on which the courses are based are engineering sciences and include: biotechnology, food science, physical chemistry, green chemistry, and sustainable process engineering.
+This highly multidisciplinary program prepares students for careers in all areas of the agri-food industry (production, R&D, quality control) and, more broadly, in all sectors that use agricultural resources (materials, energy, pharmaceuticals, cosmetics, etc.).
+It responds to society's demand for more environmentally friendly production, seeking ways to valorize by-products and promoting energy efficiency.

-The second year is even more professionally oriented, organized around three major themes for the agro-resource processing industry: intensification of transformation processes, sustainability of supply chains and innovation.
-It is largely built around a number of project management exercises in which students (i) design and develop new foodstuffs, integrating all the environmental components of the process, and (ii) respond to issues raised by industrial partners in connection with the development of bioproducts.
+The second year is even more professionally oriented and organized around three major themes for the agro-resource processing industry: intensification of processing methods, sustainability of supply chains, and innovation.
+It is largely built around several project design and management exercises in which students are (i) required to design/develop new foods by integrating all the environmental components of the processes, (ii) respond to issues raised by industrial partners in connection with the development of bioproducts.

-Each of the two years is punctuated by an internship (lasting a minimum of 3 months in M1 and 5 months in M2), which students can identify from the extensive catalog of internship sites available, or by canvassing the active network of the program's alumni.
+Each of the two years includes an internship ( lasting a minimum of 3 months in M1 and 5 months in M2) that students can find from a very wide range of available internship opportunities or by reaching out to the program's active alumni network.

-Supporting dietary diversification towards greater consumption of plant resources, setting up responsible supply chains, and reducing losses and waste are all global issues that need to be taken into consideration in a project aimed at a more sustainable food supply.
-These challenges imply the emergence of new professions in which players will be able to provide technical solutions that respect/integrate all the components of sustainable food systems.
-The aim of this Master's program is to train scientists capable of responding to these issues and integrating all sectors linked to the processing and valorization of agro-resources, particularly the agri-food industry.
-It can also provide a springboard for doctoral studies, particularly in the Montpellier region, which is a major European research hub in the field of agrosciences.
+Supporting dietary diversification towards increased consumption of plant-based resources, establishing responsible supply chains, and reducing loss and waste are all global challenges that must be taken into account in a project focused on more sustainable food systems.
+These challenges involve the emergence of new professions in which professionals will be able to provide technical solutions that respect and integrate all aspects of food system sustainability.
+The objective of this master's program is to train scientists who are able to respond to these issues and integrate all sectors related to the transformation and valorization of agri-resources, particularly the agri-food industry.
+It can also serve as a springboard to doctoral studies, particularly in the context of Montpellier, which is a major European research hub in the field of agrosciences.

 Know-how and skills

-In addition to their general knowledge of the formulation, sizing and control of food processing and preservation processes, and the tools needed to analyze them, graduates acquire the skills needed to understand and solve the problems of qualitative and quantitative agro-resource management in a context of sustainable development.
-By integrating a systemic dimension to agri-resource management (food supply and the valorization of by-products and co-products), they demonstrate a solid know-how dedicated to the development of new technologies, their eco-design and industrial ecology, skills that contribute to mastering the transformation of agri-resources into food, materials and renewable energy (to a lesser extent) while respecting the current and future challenges of sustainable research, development and production.
+Beyond general knowledge of the formulation, dimensioning, and management of food processing and preservation processes and the tools used to analyze them, graduates have the skills needed to understand and solve problems related to the qualitative and quantitative management of agricultural resources in a context of sustainable development.
+By integrating a systemic dimension of agro-resource management (food supply and valorization of by-products and co-products), they demonstrate solid expertise in the development of new technologies, eco-design, and industrial ecology, skills that contribute to the mastery of the transformation of agro-resources into food, materials, and renewable energy (to a lesser extent) while respecting current and future challenges in research, development, and sustainable production.
 A key feature of this program is its specialization in food issues in developing countries.

 professional integration

-The "Engineering for the Eco-Design of Foods" (ICOA) Master's degree is designed to train and prepare graduates for the professional activities performed by managers in the public and private sectors.
-Graduates can work in a wide range of professions in the agro-resource processing/upgrading sector (agri-food industries, materials, energy, pharmaceuticals, cosmetics, etc.), in:
+The Master's degree in "Engineering for Eco-Design of Food" (ICOA) aims to train and prepare graduates for professional activities carried out by executives in the public and private sectors.
+Graduates can pursue a wide range of careers in the agro-resource processing/valorization sector (agri-food, materials, energy, pharmaceuticals, cosmetics, etc.), in:

 • production